Mod-two cohomology rings of alternating groups: Fox-Neuwirth models

 We show in \cite{GSS12} that he cohomology of ${FN_{n}}^{*}$ is that of $B \si_{n}$.
 While the chain groups $(FN_{n})^{i}$ are simple, spanned by sequences of non-negative integers which add up to $i$, the boundary maps are complicated.
 A main result of \cite{GiSi12} is explicit calculation of the differential.

-We develop the alternating group analogues presently.
+We now develop the alternating group analogues .
 For alternating groups, our cochains will be a double cover of the cochains for symmetric groups, and we use orientation or ``charge'' to express this.

 \begin{definition} A {charged} sequence of non-negative integers is a finite sequence of non-negative integers along with a choice of sign.
-Given a non-negative sequence of integers $\Gamma$ we write $\Gamma^+$ for the {positively charged} sequence associated to $\Gamma$ and $\Gamma^{-}$ for the {negatively charged} sequence.
+Given a sequence of non-negative integers $\Gamma$ we write $\Gamma^+$ for the {positively charged} sequence associated to $\Gamma$ and $\Gamma^{-}$ for the {negatively charged} sequence.
 For convenience, we write $\Gamma^o = \Gamma^+ + \Gamma^-$ in chain groups.

 Let ${\fna_{n}}^{i}$ be spanned by charged sequences of $(n-1)$ non-negative integers which sum to $i$.

 \end{definition}